debruine/glossary/README.md

-of rejecting the null hypothesis when it is false, for a specific analysis, effect size, sample size, and criteria for significance.</span></a>, you need to know the intended sample size, expected <a class='glossary'>effect size<span class="def">'quantitative reflection of the magnitude of some phenomenon that is used for the purpose of addressing a question of interest' (Kelley & Preacher, 2012)</span></a> (e.g., <a class='glossary'>SESOI<span class="def">Smallest Effect Size of Interest: the smallest effect that is theoretically or practically meaningful \| See Equivalence Testing
+of rejecting the null hypothesis when it is false, for a specific analysis, effect size, sample size, and criteria for significance.</span></a>, you need to know the intended sample size, expected <a class='glossary'>effect size<span class="def">‘quantitative reflection of the magnitude of some phenomenon that is used for the purpose of addressing a question of interest’ (Kelley & Preacher, 2012)</span></a> (e.g., <a class='glossary'>SESOI<span class="def">Smallest Effect Size of Interest: the smallest effect that is theoretically or practically meaningful \| See Equivalence Testing